confluentinc/cp-docker-images/docs/configuration.rst

 Confluent Docker Images
 -----------------------

-You can install the Confluent Platform using Docker images.
-This section provides an overview of Confluent's Docker images for the Confluent Platform.
+The Confluent Platform Docker images support passing configuration variables dynamically using environment variables.
+More specifically, we use the Docker ``-e`` or ``--env`` flags for setting various settings in the respective images when starting up the images.

 The images are available for Confluent Platform 3.0.1 and greater.
 Images are available on `DockerHub <https://hub.docker.com/u/confluentinc/>`_ for each component of the Confluent Platform.
 Alternatively, the source files for the images are `available on Github <https://github.com/confluentinc/cp-docker-images>`_ if you would prefer to extend and/or rebuild the images and upload them to your own DockerHub repository.